dazzitcorp/oldto/README.md

 ## Generating new geocodes

-First, add your [Google Maps API key][api key] to the file `pipeline/src/settings.py`.

-Next, you'll first want to download cached geocodes from [here][cached-geocodes].
+First, you'll first want to download cached geocodes from [here][cached-geocodes].
 Unzip this file into `cache/maps.googleapis.com`.
 This will make the geocoding pipeline run faster and more consistently than geocoding from scratch.